-The stevia plant has been used for more than 1,500 years by the Guaraní people of Brazil and Paraguay, who refer to it as ka’a he’ê, meaning “sweet herb.”
+The stevia plant has been used for more than 1,500 years by people living in South America, including the Guaraní people of Brazil and Paraguay, who refer to it as ka’a he’ê, meaning “sweet herb.”

 Several articles and other sources online claim that there may be some negative stevia side effects.
 This can be confusing, especially because it’s often touted as one of the healthiest natural sweeteners around.